patience4711/read-APSystems-YC600-QS1-DS3/README.md

 See it in action on youtube: https://youtu.be/7ZOAcrYXxbM

 ## downloads
-may 17 2022: There is a new version v9_4 available, See changelog.
+may 17 2022: There is a new version v9_4 available, See changelog.<br>
 Download ESP-ECU-v9_4 https://1drv.ms/u/s!AkMG5FvUwhedi0QciHYc0d3fpHTN?e=aBxsyN <br>

 <br><br>In case someone wants to print the housing, here is an stl: https://1drv.ms/u/s!AkMG5FvUwhedim8a_tVLywAivVDI?e=XIwhYg